ExoPexodus/StockTracker/README.md

 ## Overview

 This application fetches stock data, resamples it to a monthly frequency, calculates the Simple Moving Average (SMA), and detects crossover points where the stock's monthly low touches and crosses under the SMA.
-Additionally, it finds the highest stock price before the latest crossover point.
+Additionally, it finds the highest stock price before the latest crossover point and sends email alerts for new crossover points.

 ## Project Structure